Ensembl/ensembl-variation/scripts/examples/README.snp_effect_predictor.txt

   numbers of variations.
 Using a larger buffer size increases the number of simultaneous database transactions and reduces the number of transactions overall.

+- checking for existing variations.
+If not interested in existing co-located variations, this process can be bypassed using the --check_existing=0 command line flag.